 Library staff, board members or volunteers using prescription drugs under a doctor’s supervision are expected to utilize judgement and ensure they do not come on to Library property if their behavior or demeanor are impaired to a level that puts patrons, staff or volunteers at risk or discomfort.

-The Board of the Round Top Family Library prohibits the carrying of weapons openly in the library.
+The Board of the Round Top Family Library prohibits the carrying of weapons openly on library property.

 IV.
 Responsibility for children

 Children of all ages are encouraged to use the library for homework, recreational reading, and program attendance.
 The library staff realizes that the library will be noisier at busy times and that children by nature can cause more commotion.
-However, children (whether with parents or not) who are being continually disruptive will be given a warning that he/she must settle down or will be asked to leave the library.
-If after a second warning, the child continues to be disruptive, he/she will be asked to leave the library.
+However, children (whether with parents or not) who are being continually disruptive will be given a warning.
+If after a second warning the child continues to be disruptive, he/she will be asked to leave the library.
 If the child needs to contact a parent, they may do so and then wait with a staff person until the parent arrives.